opensciencegrid/images/opensciencegrid/xrootd-standalone/README.md

              opensciencegrid/xrootd-standalone:stable &
     ```

-1. Also needed is to create a configuration file and place it inside the container `/etc/xrootd/config.d/10-common-site-local.cfg` with the name of the resource that matches topology.
+1. Create a configuration file and place it inside the container `/etc/xrootd/config.d/10-common-site-local.cfg` with the name of the resource that matches topology.

     Create a file `10-my-site-variables.cfg:` with the following contents:
     ```